 Orca Awareness Month, started by long-time orca education and advocacy group Orca Network, was created to bring together researchers, advocates, and orca lovers everywhere to raise the awareness of the threats facing these magnificent animals and provide a community to celebrate orca of the Salish Sea.

-This year, as Orca Month approaches again, the Orca Salmon Alliance will help make the 11th anniversary of Orca Month as big and great as it can be!
+In 2019, the Orca Salmon Alliance will celebrate the 13th anniversary of Orca Month.
 The Orca Salmon Alliance encourages everyone to take part – Orca Month is for every orca lover out there!

-This marks the 11th year that Washingtonians celebrate orca awareness month.
+2019 marks the 13th year that Washingtonians celebrate orca awareness month.
 Started over a decade ago by Susan Berta and Howard Garrett of Orca Network, Orca Month raises awareness of endangered Southern Resident orcas and the need to help them recover to a healthy population.
 The celebration has taken many forms, from orca wine vintage dedications to orca songs, dances, and gubernatorial proclamations.

 Coordinated by the Orca Salmon Alliance and partners, we’re hosting events across the Salish Sea and beyond to increase awareness about the threats to the Southern Residents and their primary food source, Chinook salmon.